 DPA is currently expanding this research, with funding from the MIT Sloan Latin America Office and in collaboration with one of the largest Mexican banks.
 The study places the emphasis on the differentiated effects of crime shocks on population subgroups, as defined by gender, socioeconomic status, and their combination.
 Research activities are ongoing and results are expected to be published by end of 2019.

-In October, 2017, Data-Pop Alliance conducted a training in conjunction with the UN Economic Commission for Latin America and the Caribbean (ECLAC) in Mexico City.
+In October, 2017, Data-Pop Alliance conducted a training (read more in this blog post) in conjunction with the UN Economic Commission for Latin America and the Caribbean (ECLAC) in Mexico City.
 Over three days the more than 40 participants learned to develop and implement Big Data innovation projects, policies, and partnerships in support of sustainable development objectives.
+Click the button to learn more about our workshops.